7 Days in Sydney: The Itinerary That Actually Makes Sense

 - Tap on and off with a debit card or phone wallet — works on all trains, buses, ferries, and light rail

-- Darling Harbour fireworks — free Saturday night fireworks over Cockle Bay throughout the year (8:30pm in winter, 9pm in summer).
-Check darlingharbour.com/whats-on for the schedule and other events on during your visit — worth building your Day 5 evening around if the timing lines up
+- Darling Harbour fireworks — free Saturday night fireworks over Cockle Bay throughout the year (8:30 pm in winter, 9 pm in summer).
+Check darlingharbour.com/whats-on for the schedule

-- Restaurant bookings — Sydney kitchens typically close by 10pm.
-Most restaurants that take bookings offer an early sitting (before 6:30pm) or a late sitting (around 8pm).
-Book ahead for dinner at popular spots, particularly on weekends
+- Restaurant bookings — Sydney kitchens typically close by 10 pm.
+Most restaurants offer an early sitting (before 6:30 pm) or a late sitting (around 8 pm).
+Book ahead for dinner at popular spots on weekends

-- Ferries from Circular Quay — Wharf 2 for Taronga Zoo, Wharf 3 for Manly, Wharf 4 for Watsons Bay
+- Ferries from Circular Quay — Wharf 4 for Taronga Zoo (F2), Wharf 3 for Manly (F3), Wharf 4 for Watsons Bay (F9) — both Taronga and Watsons Bay use Wharf 4, different berths, check the signs on the day

 - Swim between the flags at Bondi — the rips are real even when the surf looks calm